jpaasch/Spinup.py/README.md

     $ box destroy

-The hidden `.devbox` folder is not deleted though.
+The hidden `.box` folder is not deleted though.
 You need to delete it yoursel if you want it removed.